Over 7,000 Student Athletes to Participate in 2015 EmblemHealth Hispanic Games

 The Armory's New Balance Track and Field Center is located at 216 Fort Washington Avenue in Manhattan.
 For more information about the EmblemHealth Hispanic Games, contact Rita Finkel of The Armory Foundation at 1-212-923-1803, ext 7032.

-EmblemHealth, Inc., through its companies Group Health Incorporated (GHI) and HIP Health Plan of New York (HIP), provides quality health care coverage and administrative services to approximately 3.4 million people.
+EmblemHealth, Inc. provides quality health care coverage and administrative services to approximately 3.4 million people.
 Groups and individuals can choose from a variety of PPO, EPO and HMO plans, as well as coverage for prescription drugs and dental and vision care.
 EmblemHealth offers a choice of networks, including quality doctors and other health care professionals throughout the region, leading acute care hospitals across the tristate area, and physicians and hospitals across all 50 states.
 For more information, visit emblemhealth.com.

 About The Armory Foundation

 The Armory is a New York City non-profit institution, with the mission of "Keeping Kids on Track."
 Each season the Armory — the proud home of the NYRR Millrose Games — hosts more than 100 track and field meets and welcomes more than 125,000 individual athletes.
 Besides its many youth sports and educational programs, the Armory runs the Hispanic Games, the New Balance Games, New Balance Nationals Indoors and the Armory Track Invitational.
 The Armory is also the home of the National Track & Field Hall of Fame.
 For more information, visit www.ArmoryTrack.com.